 Jazz - what is it?
-You could discuss that for hours on end nowadays - the music has absorbed so many influences.
+You could discuss that for hours on end nowadays - the music has absorbed so many new innovations and influences.

-In recent years I have tried to focus my playing on a compositional approach to improvising (ie. when in a conventional harmonic framework).
-In this context, structure, balance and form in a solo is everything in my view.
-Such an approach adds that extra dimension and I much prefer musicians who tend to play that way.
+Nowadays I admire players who have a compositional approach to improvising.
+Trying to achieve structure, balance and form in a solo is a desirable aim but easier said than done.
+Such an approach adds that extra dimension and I like jazz musicians who play that way.
 Jim Hall and Paul Desmond spring to mind (I feel Bix showed the way).
-Also I am a devotee of the Barry Galbraith approach to guitar especially his voice lead chordal style which I think is masterful.
+Also I am an admirer of the Barry Galbraith approach to guitar especially his voice lead chordal style which I think is masterful.
 Galbraith was one of a small, elite group of studio/session guitar players in New York throughout the 50s and 60s and was one of the greatest and most influential of all jazz guitarists.

 HAPPY DAYS

-In the late 70s I was privileged (and rather fortunate) to be in the rhythm section backing such jazz greats as Wild Bill Davison (ex Condon), Ralph Sutton, Dick Wellstood and Peanuts Hucko.
+In the late 70s I was privileged (and as an amateur, rather fortunate) to be a guest in the rhythm section backing such jazz greats as Wild Bill Davison (ex Condon), Ralph Sutton, Dick Wellstood and Peanuts Hucko.
 This was whilst a member of the Main Street Jazzmen, a Newcastle based Chicago jazz outfit.
-I also played with Clem Avery’s Jazzmen (for seven years at The Golden Lion, Winlaton Mill - very happy memories) and often with Peter Gascoigne's Vieux Carre & Saratoga Jazzmen, all very good local Dixieland/Chicago style bands.
+I also played with Clem Avery’s Jazzmen (for seven years at The Golden Lion, Winlaton Mill - very happy memories) and occasionally with Peter Gascoigne's Vieux Carre & Saratoga Jazzmen, all very good local Dixieland/Chicago style bands.

 CURRENT ACTIVITIES